notnullgames/trainer/README.md

 ## dependencies

-You will need luajit, copas, lua-sec, and lua-socket as well as tor installed.
+You will need luajit, copas, lua-filesystem, lua-sec, and lua-socket as well as tor installed.

 ## usage